 Alice in Wonderland theme bar: Taboo Hong Kong.
-Socialito Mexican restaurant, Caffe Habitu Central, Tattoo Temple.
+Socialito Mexican restaurant, Caffe Habitu Central.

 Hong Kong is foodie heaven — and there’s much more to the local scene than dim sum.
 Spooky friend John Skeleton and I swung into Central’s hottest restaurants and bars to get the scoop.
 Read on for tacos and tattoos!